-I am a computer vision research engineer with a PhD and a strong background in image processing and deep learning.
-My thesis focused on remote sensing and 3D vision tasks (reconstruction, calibration, co-registration, change detection, etc.).
-My latest works focus on neural rendering techniques applied to remote sensing images, the digitization of cultural heritage and the exploration of generative AI.
+Computer Vision Research Engineer (PhD) with a strong background in image processing and deep learning.
+My doctoral research focused on remote sensing and 3D vision tasks (reconstruction, calibration, co-registration, change detection).
+More recently, my work has centered on neural rendering for remote-sensing imagery, cultural heritage digitization, and the development and application of generative AI methods.

-I am from Barcelona (1995), former student of Universitat Pompeu Fabra.
-In Barcelona I completed with honors a BSc in Audiovisual Systems Engineering and then a specialized MSc in Computer Vision.
-I moved to Paris in October 2018 to pursue my PhD under the supervision of Gabriele Facciolo, at the Centre Borelli (ENS Paris-Saclay).
+Born in Barcelona (1995), I studied at Universitat Pompeu Fabra, completing with honors a BSc in Audiovisual Systems Engineering and a specialized MSc in Computer Vision.
+I moved to Paris in October 2018 to pursue a PhD at Centre Borelli (ENS Paris-Saclay) under the supervision of Gabriele Facciolo.
 I defended my thesis Applications of multi-image remote sensing in December 2022.
-In January 2024 I joined Eurecat where I currently contribute to the coordination and development of AI and computer vision projects in Catalonia and Europe.
+In January 2024 I joined Eurecat where I currently contribute to Computer Vision and AI projects in Catalonia and Europe.

 S-EO: A Large-Scale Dataset for Geometry-Aware Shadow Detection in Remote Sensing Applications